 White damask napkins encircled with narrow golden leaf napkin rings, my grandmother’s silver flatware, and Waterford goblets round out the rest of the Nature Inspired Elegant Thanksgiving Tablescape place setting.

-Faux lemon leaf placemats add more green to the buffet and also protect the top from hot serving dishes.
+Faux lemon leaf placemats add more green to the buffet and protect the top from hot serving dishes.
 In the center of the server, I created an arrangement of hydrangeas and greenery in a white pumpkin tureen.
 For a little drama, I also added some lighted pussy willow branches.

 Family Room Thanksgiving Decor

 When I host a holiday, I like to spread my tablescape theme around the house.
 For this Nature-Inspired Elegant Thanksgiving Tablescape theme, I brought the motif into my family room with a lush magnolia leaf garland.
 This DIY garland was easy to make.
-I cut fresh magnolia leave clusters from my yard.
+I cut fresh magnolia leaf clusters from my yard.
 Then I just wired them, working in one direction, onto a length of jute twine.

 More white pumpkins sit atop the mantel and flank my radiographic photo of a magnolia blossom.
 I repeated the mantel decor on the coffee table with an arrangement of magnolia leaves and Baby Boo pumpkins.